 What can I write about?

-- A short biography of a deceased relative/ancestor,
+- Write a short biography about a deceased relative/ancestor.

-- Or a partial biography about an ancestor’s career, family life, hometown, military service, or another meaningful aspect of that person’s life,
+- Write about someone’s career, hometown, military service, or some aspect of their life.

 Western Reserve Historical Society